Deanazor/motion/README.md

 Note : you can't start tracking if there's no background data, and you can't take background picture while tracking

+### Optional

+After you've done with the image, you can run below script to return the access control

 ## Background and Motion Example
 ### Background
 ![Input](./Foto/cap_1.png)